evgeniums/cpp-validator/docs/index.md

 ### Getting list of failed members

 Reporting adapter constructs a list of failed members.
-Note that adapter stops validation when it finds the first error, therefore in most cases the list of failed members would contain only one member.
-The list can contain more members only if validator includes [OR](#or) condition involving a few members.
 Method `const std<vector>& failed_members() const` of reporter of reporting adapter traits is used to access the list of failed members.
 See example below.

+Note that this adapter stops validation when it finds the first error, therefore in most cases the list of failed members would contain only one member.
+The list can contain more members only if validator includes [OR](#or) condition involving a few members.
+To get list of all failed members use [failed members adapter](#failed-members-adapter).

 ```cpp
 #include <hatn/validator/validator.hpp>